10 best ways to invest $50,000

 Investments offered by each plan vary.
 And many plans offer an age-based option that changes the investment mix as the beneficiary gets closer to age 18.
 Mutual funds or similar investments are also generally available.

-If you are fortunate enough to have an extra $50k to invest, there are a number of options to consider.
+Whether you have $50,000 or $500,000 to invest, there are a number of options to consider.
 Where to invest money depends upon your financial situation and your own financial priorities.

 Whether you are a new investor or an experienced one, use any lump sums to enhance your overall financial position.
 This could include adding to your long-term investment holdings or funding an emergency fund.
 Every investor should take full advantage of any extra money.